 Machu Picchu, the renowned citadel of Incas is on every traveller’s bucket list.
-It sits at 2,430-metre (7,970 ft).
+It sits at 2,430 meters above sea level.
+(8,000 feet).
 The former capital of Incas, Cusco serves as the gateway to this marvel.
-As you arrive in Cusco, you may feel your heart beating faster, bit dizzy and find it difficult to breathe.
-These are the symptoms of altitude sickness.

 Altitude Sickness or Acute Mountain Sickness (AMS) is an adverse effect on person’s health due to travelling on high elevation places.
 It occurs when the body does not get the amount of oxygen it needs.
 This is because the air at high altitudes is much thinner.
 As a result, the body has to work harder to get enough oxygen to support itself.

 Altitude Sickness is usually a result of rapid exposure to highly elevated places with above 2,400 metres (7,874 ft).
 It may include headaches, dizziness, nausea, increased heart rate and shortness of breath.
 Symptoms may also indicate life-threatening sickness that affects the brain and the lungs so prevention is a must.